-- Ensure glycaemic control and fluid and electrolyte balance are maintained. - Optimise pain control. - Encourage an early return to normal eating and drinking, facilitating return to the usual diabetes regimen. - Follow the principles of the Enhanced Recovery Partnership Programme (see page 15 in the full document). - Avoid iatrogenic injury (drugs/diabetes management/infection/pressure damage).
+- Ensure glycaemic control and fluid and electrolyte balance are maintained. - Optimise pain control. - Encourage an early return to normal eating and drinking, facilitating return to the usual diabetes regimen. - Follow the principles of the Enhanced Recovery Partnership Programme. - Avoid iatrogenic injury.